Roshansaran/Roshansaran/README.md

-- 🌱 I’m currently learning Operating systems(linux) and other programming languages
+- 🌱 I’m currently learning Bachelor's of Law course....

 - 📫 How to reach me <a href = "mailto: saransaran735890@gmail.com">saransaran735890@gmail.com</a>